 Khawaja Mukhtar Ahmed, 66, a manager at Smart Shoes in Saddar bazaar in the Peshawar cantonment area, explained their popularity.
 “The poor go for saplay because they’re hand-made goods that last longer,” he said.

 Raziq agreed.
-“We, the poor, like saplay because they can take very hard use and all you need to worry about is keeping them dry,” the labourer from the Sarband area outside Peshawar said.
+“We, the poor, like saplay because they can take very hard use and because all you need to worry about is keeping them dry,” the labourer from the Sarband area outside Peshawar said.

 Charsadda, a district north of Peshawar rich in Pashtun culture, is famous for saplay.
 In the 1970s and 1980s, having “Charsadwale saplay” – Charsadda-made shoes – was a fashion statement.